WATCH: Nice try, CR7! Ronaldo attempts to claim deftest header but Portugal goal credited to Fernandes

 - Claimed a touch on cross

 WHAT HAPPENED?
-With the game locked at 0-0, Fernandes floated in an in-swinging cross from the left-hand side for Portugal, which Ronaldo did his utmost best to guide beyond Sergio Rochet in the Uruguay goal.
-And while he was initially credited with having got a touch on the cross, it was later awarded to Fernandes, with replays showing he didn't actually get a head on the ball.
+With the game locked at 0-0, Bruno Fernandes floated in an in-swinging cross from the left-hand side for Portugal, which Ronaldo did his utmost to guide beyond Sergio Rochet in the Uruguay goal.
+And while he was initially credited with getting the slightest touch on the ball, it was later awarded to Fernandes by FIFA.

 🇵🇹 Could that be the goal to see them through to the knockouts?— ITV Football (@itvfootball) November 28, 2022